wp-plugins/skype-online-status/readme.txt

 == Revision History ==

+- [2009-04-10] version 2.6.9.3: Danish language by Adamsen + bugfixes in install routine and detect blog language on reset
-- [2008-09-09] version 2.6.9.1: Bugfix: allow the use of cURL library (if available) while `allow_url_fopen` is off
+- [2009-03-17] version 2.6.9.1: Bugfix: allow the use of cURL library (if available) while `allow_url_fopen` is off
-- [2008-02-26] version 2.6.9.0: Removal of good old Buttonsnap Library to avoid showstopper error in WP 2.7 + adaptation of settings page to fit the new WP 2.7 backend.
+- [2009-02-26] version 2.6.9.0: Removal of good old Buttonsnap Library to avoid showstopper error in WP 2.7 + adaptation of settings page to fit the new WP 2.7 backend.
 Dropped support for WP versions below 2.1
 - [2008-09-03] version 2.6.4.0: Internationalization.
 Read [translation instructions](http://svn.wp-plugins.org/skype-online-status/trunk/languages/language-support.txt "Skype Online Status translation instructions") for more info.
 - [2008-08-23] version 2.6.3.3: Bugfix in `get_skype_status` and valid characters in SkypeID
 - [2008-08-11] version 2.6.4.0beta: Internationalization (send in your translations please!)